udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 As the head of the Photography and Films Club, I take immense pride in the achievements of our team.
 One of the most memorable experiences was leading the team during the prestigious Inter IIT meet, where we showcased our skills and creativity on a national platform.
 Despite most of our team members being relatively inexperienced, we delivered substantially well.

-Additionally, our coverage of Tirutsva, our college fest, was a resounding success.
+Additionally, our coverage of Tirutsava, our college fest, was a resounding success.
 We captured the spirit and energy of the event through stunning visuals and engaging videos, leaving a lasting impression on participants and spectators, throughout the entire fest that lasted 3 days.

 Apart from these marquee events, we undertook numerous projects, each with unique challenges and triumphs.
 I am particularly proud of establishing a dedicated design wing within the club, which has provided a platform for creative expression and further elevated our artistic endeavors.